The Mystery of Immersion | Exploring Its Hebraic Roots

 Immersion in Hebrew is mikvah—which means the collection or gathering of water.

-Through the creation story, we read about God’s intentional creativity as He forms the earth.
+The creation story tells about God’s intentional creativity as He forms the earth.
 We see His powerful and transforming Spirit hover above the waters.
 The waters hovered over—or rather, the earth was immersed in the water—before we could inhabit this planet.

 The earth needed to be completely saturated with the Spirit before it could “step” into its assignment—to reflect God and provide for us.
 Can’t the same be said for us before we step into our calling?

-How are we to step into our divine destiny as a royal priesthood if the Spirit does not fully immerse us?
+How can we step into our divine destiny as a royal priesthood if the Spirit does not fully immerse us?

-“Abide in Me, and I in you.
+- “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.
 I am the vine, you are the branches.
-He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.”—John 15:4-5
+He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.” —John 15:4-5 (emphasis added)

 According to Jesus, all Believers have a calling in His Kingdom.
 We’ve all been given an assignment…

-Now, let’s read that same scripture in Complete Jewish Bible version:
+Now, let’s read that same scripture in the Complete Jewish Bible version:

 Looking through biblical history, we see over and over again revival and healing happening at a meeting by the water (see John 9:1-11, how Jesus healed the blind man with water at the pool of Siloam).

 Mikveh, or immersion, is not a new concept.
-Immersion was part of Jewish culture and was often performed during ceremonies for cleansing, repentance, and conversion.
+Immersion is part of Jewish culture and is often performed during ceremonies of cleansing, repentance, and conversion.

-But as Believers today, when we go into the water connected to our roots and with deeper understanding of immersion, we emerge as a “morning star.”
+As Believers today, when we go into the water connected to our roots and with a deeper understanding of immersion, we emerge as a “morning star.”

 That star is the light of Jesus that resides in us!